Adityadikonda10/OCR-from-scratch-on-MNIST-Dataset/README.md

 ## Training

-The model can be trained and saved through _**training_OCR.py**_ file training process includes classifying the input data to correct class through forward propogation and updating of weights and biases of the network after each epoch though back propogation.
+The file _**training_OCR.py**_ is used to train and save the model.
+The training process involves classifying the input data to the correct class through forward propagation and updating the weights and biases of the network after each epoch through backpropagation.

 - Learning Rate is set to 0.01.
 - number of epochs is set to 301